ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 Ackermann Steering with Traction ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-The following picture shows a car-like robot with four wheels, where there are two independent steering wheels in the front which are also independently driven.
+The following image shows a four-wheeled car-like robot with two independent steering wheels at the front, which are also driven independently.

 .. image:: images/ackermann_steering_traction.svg
    :width: 550